spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 ## Integrate the Vertex app

-Follow the steps below to install the integrate the Vertex app.
+To integrate the Vertex app, follow the steps below.

 ### Configure Vertex Specific Metadata Transfers